mochoabuilds/Blunt-Coffee-index/README.md

 # WHAT IS IT?

-* The Corner Store Index uses the price of a basket of goods to compare the values of ones dollar across the city.
-Its calculations show how social and environmental factors relate to neighborhood purchasing power.
-It's a look at the city's extremes.
+* I gather price data from corner stores, census reports and land records to find compare the value of ones dollar across the city.
+My calculations show how social and environmental factors relate to neighborhood purchasing power.

 # WHY AM I DOING THIS?
+SHORTCOMINGS?

 * The timeliness and quality of the Corner Store Index could be a helpful supplement to official city figures.
+Understanding this data is local affair, decided neighborhood by neighborhood.
+However, this analysis does not capture everything.
+The quality of the data and number crunching varies.
+The indirect effects of long-term neighborhood projects are also tough to analyze, but other methods for measuring neighborhood purchasing power are worringly subjective.

 # WEB APP

-* Develop a color gradient map with a searchable tile-based interface of price data sorted by luminance, from least to most bright (to represent the value of a dollar across the city)
+* A color gradient map with a searchable tile-based interface of price data sorted by luminance, from least to most bright (to represent the value of a dollar across the city)

 # DATA COLLECTION